berkio3x/CLIRS/README.md

 # CLIRS
-CLIRS is an information retrieval/summarization/clustering system written in common lisp
+CLIRS is an information retrieval/summarization/clustering system written in common lisp.

+### why common lisp?
+why not?